QuantumQuadrate/qn_artiq_routines/README.md

 Save the file.
 Now, in the ARTIQ dashboard, open ExperimentVariables then click "Recompute arguments".
 The variable you added should now show up in the GUI.
 The GUI will save the value of the variable to a dataset.
 To change the value of the variable, change the value in the GUI and hit Submit.
 The value of 111.0 * MHz which you typed in the code is only used the very first time the code is run.
 After that, the value used will be whatever the last value was when ExperimentVariables was run (even if you close ARTIQ master and restart it).

 ### Using an experiment variable in your experiments
+Use the BaseExperiment class to add all of the datasets created in ExperimentVariables as attributes of the same name to your experiment instance (i.e. if you define f_cooling_DP_MOT in ExperimentVariables, then you will be able to reference that as self.f_cooling_DP_MOT in your experiment).
+See the BaseExperiment section for details.

-The **easiest way to import experiment variables defined in ExperimentVariables into your experiments is by using the BaseExperiment class**, described in the BaseExperiment section.
-If you insist on only importing a few of the variables, do this in your build method:
+There is also a low-level option if you insist on only importing a few of the variables.
+Do this in your build method:

     self.experiment.variables = [ # this goes in your build method at the beginning
               "f_cooling_DP_MOT", "p_cooling_DP_MOT",